 We find that a subduction flip occurs only if the mantle wedge has been preconditioned with a viscosity that is at least one order of magnitude lower than that of lithospheric mantle.
 The amount of subduction before break-off thus needs to be substantial enough to hydrate the wedge.
-In the western Mediterranean this condition is fulfilled by the ~60Myr subduction period prior to Oligocene break-off.
+In the western Mediterranean this condition was probably fulfilled, so that the conditions were favorable for polarity reversal.
+This was different for the central Alps, where the amount of pre-Oligocene (southward) subduction was substantially less.
+Consequently, continued convergence after slab break-off did not lead to polarity reversal here.